 Quick reference cooking guide

 Your microwave oven gives you a wide range of cooking capabilities.
 The following chart can be used as a quick reference when cooking.
-For more in-depth information, see the corresponding sections in this Use and Care Guide.
+For more in-depth information, see the corresponding sections in this User's Manual.